the-pudding/data/queues/README.md

 $$𝑠_𝑠 =$$ service time for sandwich customers

 To study our multiclass system empirically, we generated a sequence of coffee and sandwich customers arriving according to the parameters stated above.
 For our first example, we generated 21 arrivals (16 coffee/5 sandwich) during a 30-minute window.
-Note that in this case, we treat service times as deterministic, rather than random (i.e., M/D/1, rather than M/M/1).
+Note that in this case, we treat service times as deterministic, rather than random (i.e., our system is M/D/1, rather than M/M/1).

 We then explicitly calculated the exact wait time (from arrival to service completion) for each arriving customer under each of the three priority policies.